foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

   | md5sum | xxd -r -p | basenc --base64url
 ```

-The identifier is **permanent**: it does not change upon marriage, name change, or naturalisation.
+The identifier is **permanent**: based on birth civil status, it does not change upon marriage, name change, or naturalisation.
 It is **pseudonymous**: without knowing the exact input data, the individual cannot be identified.
 And it fits in **39 characters**, ideal for the comment field of an OpenPGP UID.

 ---